 On Jan.
-23, 1956, Montreal Canadiens star Jean Beliveau became the first hockey player to ever be featured on the cover of Sports Illustrated.
+23, 1956, Montreal Canadiens star Jean Beliveau became the first hockey player ever to be featured on the cover of Sports Illustrated.

-Wayne Gretzky scored a goal and added three assists, on Jan.
+Wayne Gretzky scored a goal and added three assists on Jan.
 23, 1983, to lead the Edmonton Oilers to an 8-6 win over the Kings.
 The trio of helpers gave him 400 career assists in just 290 NHL games.

-On that same night, rookie defenseman Phil Housley scored his first NHL hat trick as the Sabres beat the Winnipeg Jets 5-2.
+That same night, rookie defenseman Phil Housley scored his first NHL hat trick as the Sabres beat the Winnipeg Jets 5-2.

 Paul Coffey scored his 17th goal of the season, on Jan.
 23, 1970, in the Pittsburgh Penguins’ 4-2 loss to the New Jersey Devils.
-This was the 271st goal of this career, putting one ahead of Bobby or for the second-most in league history by a defenseman.
+This was the 271st goal of this career, putting him one ahead of Bobby Orr for the second-most in league history by a defenseman.
 At the time, he only trailed Denis Potvin, who scored 310 goals.

-Pat LaFontaine picked up his 300th career assist, on Jan.
+Pat LaFontaine picked up his 300th career assist on Jan.
 23, 1992, as he scored a goal and set up two others in the Sabres’ 5-4 overtime win versus the Penguins.

-Adam Oates scored his 200th NHL goal, on Jan.
-23, 1995, as the Bruins beat the Rangers 2-1, at Madison Square Garden.
+Adam Oates scored his 200th NHL goal on Jan.
+23, 1995, as the Bruins beat the Rangers 2-1 at Madison Square Garden.

 Two years later, on Jan.
 23, 1997, Ray Bourque scored his 350th career goal as the Bruins lost 4-1 to the visiting Panthers.
 He joined Coffey as the only two defensemen to score 350 goals.
 He still sits atop the all-time goals list for blueliners with 410.
 Coffey is second with 396.

-On that same night, Pavel Bure became the fourth player in Vancouver Canucks’ franchise history to score 200 goals in a 4-3 loss at the Blues.
+That night, Pavel Bure became the fourth player in Vancouver Canucks’ franchise history to score 200 goals in a 4-3 loss at the Blues.